-Next, you'll see insurance brands associated with the care levels.
+You will also see insurance brands associated with the care levels.
 Some large national brands include Aetna, Blue Cross Blue Shield, Cigna, Humana, Kaiser, and United.
-If you're buying insurance from your employer, the brand name might be the first category you see.
+If you are buying insurance from your employer, the brand name might be the first category you see.

 Each insurance brand may offer one or more of these four common types of plans: